 Maintaining good oral health is part of a child’s healthy growth and development.
-Teaching students about routine oral hygiene (brushing and flossing), healthy eating and the importance of professional dental care will help children develop good oral health behaviours at a young age.
+Teaching students about routine oral hygiene (brushing and flossing), healthy eating and the importance of professional dental care can prevent cavities and make students fell physically, socially and mentally well.

 The following resources can be used by teachers in the classroom or to support school initiatives.
 For questions, call our Dental Line at 1-800-265-7293 ext.
 2661 to speak with a dental health professional.

-We also have a Monthly Brushing Chart (PDF, 1 page, 100 KB) that you can download and print for your students to encourage them to brush twice a day.
+- We have a Monthly Brushing Chart (PDF) that you can download and print for your students to encourage them to brush twice a day.